Advanced Configuration

 Define Explicit Joins [Optional]

 Lumi can infer implicit join conditions based on the semantic field name.
-Admins and contributors have the option to define explicit join conditions that reinforce Lumi's understanding on how two tables can be joined to one another.
+Admins and contributors have the option to define explicit join conditions that reinforce Lumi's understanding of how two tables can be joined to one another.

 Step-by-Step Guide